HTD-Health/playbook-OUTDATED/education-budget.md

 - Accommodation price: 52 EURO per double room (2 ppl) per night
 - Fuel price: N/A

+### Can I still use Education Budget during the period of notice
+Unfortunately, during the period of notice Education Budget is unavailable.

 ### Anything else?
 If you have any question feel free to post it on a public #ama-edu-budget channel.